This is the site of our McNamara line who migrated from County Clare Ireland

 Source: Ross McNamara

-ANNIE MCNAMARA & THOMAS HOLLOWAY
+ANNIE MCNAMARA AND THOMAS HOLLOWAY

-On the 24th May 1897 (BDM 2909), Annie married Thomas Patrick Holloway ,a "Bachelor" of Birregurra, at St. Patrick's Church, Camperdown, Victoria.
+On the 24th May 1897 (BDM 2909) Annie married Thomas Patrick Holloway , a "bachelor" of Birregurra, at St. Patrick's Church, Camperdown Victoria.
 Annie was 19 and Thomas 21 years of age, and Annie's "Guardian" on the marriage certificate was her brother Michael.
-Witnesses to the marriage were John Henry Hurley and Margaret Mary Griffin .
+Witnesses to the marriage were John Henry Hurley and Margaret Mary Griffin.

 Thomas Patrick Holloway was born at Birregurra in 1876 (VICBDM 7156).
 His parents were Noah Holloway (son of James, 1840-1900) and Ann Maria Murray who married in 1862.
 Thomas Holloway's siblings were James (1863-1864), Noah Walter(1865 - 1949 Islington, NSW), Mary Ann (1867), John (1868), Richard (1870), Adelia Caroline (1872), Rose Anna Jane (1872), Elizabeth Hannah (1874), James Patrick (1875-1875), Margaret Josephine (1877), Francis Bartle (1881) and Marcella Kathleen (1883-1885).